Dementris/AMOLabs/README.md

 ## Usage

 To run the project, use the following command: `mvn spring-boot:run`.
 Once the server is up and running, you can access the application in your web browser at `http://localhost:8080/`.
+Also you can access the application in your web browser at [`https://acm-lab.herokuapp.com/`](https://acm-lab.herokuapp.com/)

 The application allows users to select an algorithm or computational method from a list and input any necessary parameters.
 The user can then run the algorithm and visualize the results on the webpage.